A collaborative approach to Lean

 - Peer-to-peer accountability and support shared with trusted practitioners in other companies

-- Measurable productivity improvements
+- Measurable productivity improvements for hosting companies

 How it works: Commit to Training, Improvement Workshops, and SupportA company engages three people each year.
 The first year, this typically is the company owner/manager plus two others.
 These three become trained in Lean principles and “volunteer” to serve with improvement events at different facilities throughout the year.